apache/activemq-website/src/components/classic/documentation/jndi-support.md

 props.setProperty(Context.PROVIDER_URL, "tcp://hostname:61616");
 javax.naming.Context ctx = new InitialContext(props);
 ```
-If ActiveMQ Classic is embedded within an EJB container, you will need to look at the containers documentation for the correct JNDI values.
+If ActiveMQ is embedded within an EJB container, you will need to look at the containers documentation for the correct JNDI values.

 ### Dynamically Creating Destinations